 - Have an insurance policy under the Basic Provisions with the same insurance provider.

-- The sales closing date for HIP-WI will be the same as for the underlying policy in subsequent years.
+- The sales closing date for HIP-WI is the same as the underlying policy.

 - Elect a HIP-WI coverage percentage.

 - Comply with all terms and conditions of the HIP-WI Endorsement.

 Sales Closing and Cancellation……........….......Same as underlying crop policy

 - Begins on the later of the sales closing date or earliest planting date of the crop; and